aloisdg/aloisdg-blog/posts/q-and-a-style-stack-overflow.md

   - stackoverflow
 ---

 One of the best feature of Stack Overflow is the ability to use it to spread homemade knowledge.
-We can answer our own question if we resolved it after posting or we can invent a problem to share our nice solution to the world directly, Q&A-style:
+We can answer our own question if we resolve it after posting or we can invent a problem to share our nice solution to the world directly, Q&A-style:

 [![Q&A-style][Q&A-style]](https://stackoverflow.com/questions/ask)